kauffmann/Dual-Delay-MFX/README.md

 # Time Razor.
 A multi effect containing a dual delay, additional effects and a modulation engine to shape your sound.

 The intent of having this c++ repo is to show my work to potential employer.
 Others can learn and perhaps reuse some of the dsp and logic in their own project.

-You can clone and build project in your IDE.
-You'll need JUCE framework 7.0.5+, included projucer, on your computer. https://juce.com/
+Graphic assets, pluginProcessor.h/.cpp and pluginEditor.h/.cpp are not included in this repo.
-If you are using mac you need to modify .projucer adding relevant exporter, e.g. xcode.
+This project is created using Juce frame work https://juce.com/ Please check license if you are using this.